Elizabeth R. Nugent

 Book

-Elizabeth R. Nugent, After Repression: How Polarization Derails Democratic Transition.
+Elizabeth R. Nugent.
+After Repression: How Polarization Derails Democratic Transition.
 Princeton University Press, 2020.

-Articles
+Peer-Reviewed Articles

-Steven Brooke and Elizabeth R. Nugent, "Exclusion and Violence after the Egyptian Coup."
+Steven Brooke and Elizabeth R. Nugent.
+"Exclusion and Violence after the Egyptian Coup."
 Middle East Law and Governance 12.1 (2020), 61-85.
 PDF

-Elizabeth R. Nugent, "The Psychology of Repression and Polarization."
-World Politics 72.2 (2020), 291-334.
-PDF Replication materials
+Elizabeth R. Nugent.
+"The Psychology of Repression and Polarization."
+World Politics 72.2 (2020),

 Sharan Grewal, Amaney Jamal, Tarek Masoud, and Elizabeth R. Nugent.
 "Poverty and Divine Rewards: The Electoral Advantage of Islamist Political Parties."
 American Journal of Political Science 63.4 (2019): 859-874.
 PDF Replication materials